tytydraco/yessleep/out/The_Tree.md

 The tree in the backyard, which had shaded me as a child and given me endless toys to play with, in the form of sticks shaped as various weapons.
 The tree spared due to its sweeping away from the house, shaded my desk window for the first time.

-The giant ancient tree was facing the house.
+The giant old tree was facing the house.

 I… think I had a bad dream last night.